 Additional Bluetooth settings

-Pressing the menu button brings up additional Bluetooth settings.
+Pressing the overflow menu button brings up additional Bluetooth settings.

 This setting controls how long your device will remain visible to other Bluetooth devices when you make it visible under My device.
 A suitable default value is 2 minutes.